2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 Stepped down as CEO after 14 years; transitioned to Executive Chairman; retained board seat and Class B holdings.

 Disclosed in the Item 5.02 8-K filed September 5, 2025.
 The transition was the first CEO change in the company's 16-year history.
-Siebel did not retire — he continues as Executive Chairman and remains a Section 16 reporting officer; the change was structurally an ownership-and-governance continuity move, not a clean exit.
-The September-2025-to-April-2026 sequence (CEO transition → February-2026 26%-workforce restructuring → April-2026 C3 Code launch) is best read as one integrated leadership-driven repositioning.
+Siebel did not retire — he continued as Executive Chairman and remained a Section 16 reporting officer; the change was structurally an ownership-and-governance continuity move, not a clean exit.
+Nine months later he resumed the CEO role (see the May 8, 2026 row above).

 Pre-2025 officer departures (e.g. earlier CFO and product-leadership transitions) are not enumerated here — the page intentionally focuses on the post-IPO, 2025-onward leadership sequence that is the primary visitor question.
 Future Section 16-officer departures will be added in the same matched-set shape.

-Read together, four events between September 2025 and April 2026 form a single arc that is the post-IPO era's most material story for C3.ai's leadership:
+Read together, five events between September 2025 and May 2026 form a single arc that is the post-IPO era's most material story for C3.ai's leadership:

 September 1, 2025 — CEO transition.
 Stephen Ehikian appointed CEO; founder Thomas Siebel transitions to Executive Chairman, retaining his board seat and Class B holdings.
 First CEO change in the company's history.
 Disclosed via Item 5.02 8-K.